Waterlily Art & Mentoring.

 • community organisations

-• Across the 10-week cycle the group changes gradually and naturally.
+• Across the 10-week mentoring program, the group changes gradually and naturally.

 Weeks 1–2 — Becoming familiar